madeindjs/portfolio/_i18n/en/_posts/2019-11-11-api-on-rails.md

 1. redo the code examples on my side in [a separate Github project](https://github.com/madeindjs/market_place_api_6)
 2. rework the English version according to the changes I had just made
 3. paste the English version into a file
-3. make translations in copy/paste mode in [Deepl](https://deepl.com)
+4. make translations in copy/paste mode in [Deepl](https://deepl.com)
-4. correct the translation (because it is far from perfect)
+5. correct the translation (because it is far from perfect)
-5. paste the French version into a file
+6. paste the French version into a file

 The first problem I encountered was managing this whole process that involves writing the book in English and French.
 Adding the management of the project created throughout this book it was difficult.
 Looking back I should have left everything in English and maybe translated at the end.

 Then I fixed myself:

-- two **rewritings** per chapter in which I wrote quite quickly
+- two **rewriting** per chapter in which I wrote quite quickly
 - two **reviews** per chapter (including one from my girlfriend who helped me a lot)
 - a promotion part (I will talk about it later)